-- municipality.
-In any case in which such notice is not published within such fifteen-day period, the applicant may provide for the publication of such notice within ten days thereafter. - 14.5 Any person who violates any provision of the Act may be liable for the cost of restoration of the affected wetland or watercourse to its condition, insofar as it is possible, prior to such violation.
-Anyone who conducts regulated activities without a permit may be subject to enforcement action and/or fines and/or fees per Section 19.5 of these regulations, Section 196 of the Ordinances of the Town of Branford and/or Section 22a-44 of the CGS amended.
-The Superior Court may, in an action brought by the Town of Branford, restrain a continuing violation, issue orders directing that the violation be corrected or removed, and/or assess civil penalties pursuant to CGS 22a-44(b) of up to \$1,000 per day or for a violation which continues, \$2,000 per day, and/or imprisonment for not more than one year. - 14.6 The Permittee shall immediately inform the Agency's staff of problems involving sedimentation, erosion, downstream siltation, or any other adverse impacts which develop in the course of or are caused by the work herein authorized.
+14.65 Any person who violates any provision of the Inland Wetlands and Watercourses Act may be liable for the cost of restoration of the affected wetland or watercourse to its condition, insofar as it is possible, prior to such violation.
+Any one Anyone who conducts regulated activites activities without a permit may be subject to enforcement action and/or -fines and/or fees per Section 19.5 of these regulations, Section, Section 196-8 of the Ordinances of the Town of Branford and/or Section 22a-44 of the Connecticut General Statutes amended.
+The Superior Court may, in an action brought by the Town of Branford, restrain a continuing violation, issue orders directing that the violation be corrected or removed, -and/or assess civil penalties pursuant to CGS 22a-44(b).
+Fines of up to \$1,000 per day may be levied against such violator for a violation which continues, \$2,000 per day, and/or imprisonment for not more than one year or both pursuant to CGS 22a-44(c).

+7.)
+14.6 The Permittee shall immediately inform the Agency's staff of problems involving sedimentation, erosion, downstream siltation, or any other adverse impacts which develop in the course of or are caused by the work herein authorized.

-AMENDMENTS
+SECTION 15 AMENDMENTS